ejmastnak/ejmastnak.github.io/tutorials/vim-latex/luasnip.md

 ```

 **Insert node numbering:** notice that you can place multiple insert nodes into a snippet (the `\frac` snippet, for example, has two).
-You specify the order in which you jump through insert nodes with a natural number (1, 2, 3, etc.) passed to the `i()` node as a mandatory argument and then navigate forward and backward through the numbered insert nodes by pressing the keys mapped to `<Plug>luasnip-jump-next` and `<Plug>luasnip-jump-prev`, respectively (i.e. the keys mapped at the start of this article in the section [First steps: snippet trigger and tabstop navigation keys](#first-steps-snippet-trigger-and-tabstop-navigation-keys)).
+You specify the order in which you jump through insert nodes with a natural number (1, 2, 3, etc.) passed to the `i()` node as a mandatory argument and then navigate forward and backward through the numbered insert nodes by pressing the keys mapped to `<Plug>luasnip-jump-next` and `<Plug>luasnip-jump-prev`, respectively (i.e. the keys mapped at the start of this article in the section on [snippet trigger and tabstop navigation keys](#set-snippet-trigger-and-tabstop-navigation-keys)).

 See `:help luasnip-insertnode` for documentation of insert nodes.